electronifie/stylish-commit/README.md

           }
         };

- 1. run `npm install stylish-commit --save-dev` to add the dependency and install the pre-commit hook
+ 1. run `npm install stylish-commit -g` to install stylish-commit globally, then run `stylish-commit --install-hook` to install the hook

-Sample scripts:
+    or

+    run `npm install stylish-commit-auto-hook-install --save-dev` to automatically install the hook every time your project's dependencies are installed

+**Don't like .style?**

+Add a field to package.json called "styleScripts" pointing at whatever folder you desire.

+    package.json:
+    {
+      "name": "Foo project",
+      "version": "0.0.1",
+      ...
+      "styleScripts": "./scripts/style"
+    }

+**Sample scripts**
  - https://github.com/electronifie/style-guide